New Paragraph

 On to

-This morning is a visit to one of Cornwall’s (and England’s) most famous sites – St Michael’s Mount.
+This morning is a visit to one of Cornwall’s (and England’s) most famous sites –St Michael’s Mount.
 This tidal island is home to a historic castle, garden and island community.
 The island is accessible either by foot or boat (depending on tides).
 The discoveries are endless, from a piece of Napoleon’s coat worn at the battle of Waterloo to the sofa on which Queen Victoria sat whilst her housekeeper entertained her to a cup of tea, to a terraced garden dating back to 1878.

-We return to the mainland and visit to the award-winning coastal destination –
+We return to the mainland and visit to the award-winning coastal destination

 St Ives.
 We have free time to explore the town and lunch.
 Here you will find the Cornish sculpture artist, Barbara Hepworth.
 In 1949 she created a studio and sculpture garden.
-The Barbara Hepworth Sculpture Garden comprises 30 works in wood, stone, plaster and bronze sculptures situated throughout her garden.
+The

 The afternoon begins with a short 30 minute Botallack walk for an insight into the Tin Coast.
-The walk captivates history of mining that extended out a half mile under the sea.
+The walk captivates the history of mining that extended out a half mile under the sea.
 Tin Coast mining records date from about the 1500s and ended in 1895 due to falling prices for copper and tin.
 Wildflowers may be in bloom at this time of year.

 Return to Falmouth for dinner and overnight at hotel.
 (B)